 NO RESIDENTS are presenting COVID-19 signs or symptoms at Monterey Seniors Village.
 However, we recognize that this is an anxious time for you and your families, and we hope that by continuing to send out updates, we can provide some reassurance to you on the care of your loved-one.

-All essential visits can be reserved by calling Monterey reception at least 24-hours prior, at 403-207-2929 to book your visit.
+All visits can be reserved by calling Monterey reception at least 24-hours before your visit, at 403-207-2929 to book your visit.
 Unfortunately we cannot accept walk-ins unless it is of an urgent nature.

-A reservation is not required if you would like to take your loved one offsite for an appointment or other essential reason, although community outings with residents are strongly discouraged at this time.
+A reservation is not required if you would like to take your loved one offsite for an appointment, outing or family visit.
 Please be aware that all protocols are still in effect when offsite such as full screening, social distancing, continuous masking, not touching your face and hand hygiene.
 If a visit is longer than 24 hours, your loved one will be required to self-isolate for two weeks for precautionary reasons.

 We continue to ensure ongoing deep cleaning and sanitization of the entire community, with additional housekeeping staff in all areas of the building, and enhanced cleaning in high touch areas.
 We will continue to act upon the latest advice of public health officials and adapt our operations as necessary and recommended, to reduce the risk of infection and transmission as much as possible.

 Please know that should the condition of any resident change, their family will be notified immediately.

 If you wish to be removed from these emails, please let me know.